How To Avoid Catching The Flu This Winter, With Or Without A Flu Vaccine

 The CDC is reporting that the 2016-2017 flu season is in full swing and is worse than usual, according to NBC News.

 Now that winter is upon us, the flu season is upon us, too.
 The flu tends to be more prevalent in winter months because children are cooped up together in schools and daycare, and people tend to be in closer quarters.
-Doctors also believe that the lack of time in the sun during winter months leads to lower levels of vitamin D, which lowers our natural immunity to colds and flus.
+Doctors also believe that the lack of time in the sun during winter months leads to lower levels of vitamin D, which lowers our natural immunity to colds and flu.

 Flu season is off and running, right on time, federal health officials said Friday…. https://t.co/6AtvcEF5mE